|Date of Birth||5 April 1916, La Jolla [now in San Diego], California, USA|

-Gregory Peck was born in La Jolla, California.
-His father was a druggist in San Diego.
+Gregory Peck was born in La Jolla, California, to Bernice Mary (Ayres) and Gregory Pearl Peck, a chemist and druggist in San Diego.
+He had Irish (from his paternal grandmother) and English ancestry.
 His parents divorced when he was five years old.
 An only child, he was sent to live with his grandmother.
 He never felt he had a stable childhood.
 His fondest memories are of his grandmother taking him to the movies every week and of his dog, which followed him everywhere.
 He studied pre-med at UC-Berkeley and, while there, got bitten by the acting bug and decided to change the focus of his studies.
 He enrolled in the Neighborhood Playhouse in New York and debuted on Broadway after graduation.
 His debut was in Emlyn Williams' play "The Morning Star" (1942).
 By 1943 he was in Hollywood, where he debuted in the RKO film Days of Glory (1944).

 Stardom came with his next film, The Keys of the Kingdom (1944), for which he was nominated for an Academy Award.
 Peck's screen presence displayed the qualities for which he became well known.
 He was tall, rugged and heroic, with a basic decency that transcended his roles.
 He appeared in Alfred Hitchcock's Spellbound (1945) as an amnesia victim accused of murder.
 In The Yearling (1946), he was again nominated for an Academy Award and won the Golden Globe.
 He was especially effective in westerns and appeared in such varied fare as David O. Selznick's critically blasted Duel in the Sun (1946), the somewhat better received Yellow Sky (1948) and the acclaimed The Gunfighter (1950).
 He was nominated again for the Academy Award for his roles in Gentleman's Agreement (1947), which dealt with anti-Semitism, and Twelve O'Clock High (1949), a story of high-level stress in an Air Force bomber unit in World War II.